-The interior of the Chapel is noted for its intricately carved woodwork, its magnificent organ case, its unusual tiled ceiling, and its soft pastel windows.
+The interior of the Chapel is noted for its intricately carved woodwork, its magnificent organ case, its unusual tiled ceiling, and its pastel fire-glazed windows.
 As is typical of Gothic cathedrals, the height of the nave (at 79 feet, 5 inches) is approximately twice its width (41 feet between the piers), and its length (231 feet, 6 inches) is almost three times its height, wall to wall.

 The white Appalachian oak woodcarvings that adorn the organ and south balcony were created by Alois Lang (1872–1954), one of the artists responsible for bringing the medieval art of ecclesiastical carving back to life in the 20th century.

 The interior stone sculptures were designed by Lee Lawrie and Ulric Ellerhausen, designers of the exterior sculptures.
 In the corbels supporting the west transept gallery are representations of oak and lily, for strength and beauty.
 At the west transept doors are carvings of priest (left) and prophet (right).
 At the east transept doors are carvings of J.S.
 Bach (on the left, representing the central place of music in the Chapel’s programming), and Bertram Grosvenor Goodhue, with a model of the Chapel (on the right, representing the architecture) and, behind him, the image of West Point Chapel, Goodhue’s other great academic chapel.
 The shield above this entrance bears the coat of arms of the University of Chicago.
 In the great lancet above this door are figures of sage and psalmist.

 The Rockefeller pulpit was restored in 2015 to its original marble configuration: a hexagonal space, visible from every seat in the Chapel.
 The marble was cleaned and reasssembled by historic restoration specialists Daprato Rigali Studios (founded 1860), with a new floor and replacement reading stand.
 The marble closely matches that used almost a century ago across the front of the Chapel.